-This time last year, we first told you about our plans at Walt Disney World to contribute nearly 80 acres of our land to create a new affordable and attainable housing development for our community.
-This type of land contribution is unique and is one of many ways we are making a lasting impact in Central Florida.
+In 2022, we first told you about our plans at Walt Disney World to contribute nearly 80 acres of our property to create a new affordable housing development for our community.
+This type of land contribution is one of many ways we are making a lasting impact in Central Florida.

 We’ve been making more and more progress on this initiative every day, and now, we’re thrilled to share that groundbreaking on this development is targeted for next year, with the first units anticipated to be completed in 2026.
 We are also expanding our vision to now include approximately 1,400 total units – over 100 higher than we had initially announced.
 We hope to make a positive impact wherever we can in our community, so to be able to offer more units means even more Florida families will get access to attainable housing, in addition to creating new Florida jobs as part of the construction and operation.